zetelight/final_project/README.md

 ## Usage

+'''
 git clone < repo link > < your directory >
 cd < your directory >
 make run
-open your browser and go to localhost:5000 enjoy
+open your browser and go to localhost:5000
+'''

+## Requirement

+1.a creidential file
+2.one google calendar json file